Top of the page.

 The Audit Practice Monitoring Board was established as a permanent body in 2001 in order to ensure the objectivity and transparency of JICPA's monitoring activities concerning audit practices.
 The Board consists of a member appointed by the JICPA Chairman and President, and five distinguished individuals from the outside of the profession such as industry, the stock exchange and academia.
 The duties of the Board are:

-• to review the activities of the JICPA Audit Practice and Review Committee, the Special Investigative Committee on Auditing Issue, the Disciplinary Committee and the Appeals Committee,
+• Review the activities of the JICPA Audit Practice and Review Committee, Investigative Committee, the Special Investigative Committee on Auditing Issue, the Disciplinary Committee and the Appeals Committee;

 • to make recommendations to the above committees based on the reviews; and